 Is Summer Forage easy to plant?

-To get a good Summer Forage crop a farmer needs to observe these guidelines:
+To get a good Summer Forage crop a farmer needs to understand the sorghum growth stages and observe these guidelines:

 Land Preparation: For both forage and food varieties of sorghum, start preparing the land at the end of the rains following a crop season.
 Summer Forage does well in sandy soils.
 It can also be grown where the soils are not disturbed much (where conservation tillage is practiced).